ggwozdz90/speech-to-text-api/README.md

 # Speech to Text API

-This project integrates OpenAI's Whisper model in Python and runs within a Docker container.
+This project integrates various speech-to-text models, including OpenAI's Whisper, in Python and runs within a Docker container.
 It provides FastAPI endpoints for processing uploaded audio files to extract text and generate subtitles in SRT format.
 The detected text can also be translated using the mBART model.

 ## Features

-- **OpenAI Whisper Integration**: Utilizes Whisper for advanced speech-to-text capabilities.
+- **Speech-to-Text Model Integration**: Utilizes advanced speech-to-text models like Whisper for transcription.
-- **mBART Translation**: Translates detected text using the mBART model.
+- **Translation Model Integration**: Translates detected text using translation models like the mBART model.
 - **Dockerized**: The application runs in a Docker container for easy deployment.
 - **FastAPI**: Exposes RESTful API endpoints for file uploads, text extraction, and subtitle generation.
 - **Configurable**: The repository includes a `.env` file that defines configurable environment variables.
 - **Clean Architecture**: The project structure follows the principles of Clean Architecture, ensuring separation of concerns and maintainability.
 - **Pre-commit Hooks**: Ensures code quality and formatting with checks for JSON, TOML, YAML, mixed line endings, trailing whitespace, Black, Flake8, isort, mypy, Bandit, and Vulture.
-- **Logging**: Detailed logging of operations for better traceability and debugging.
+- **Logging**: Provides detailed logging of operations for better traceability and debugging.

 ## Docker Image